sathizz7/Multi-Agent-prompt-iteration-system/README.md

 classification report.txt contain classification report of the multi agent prompt system

 classification results conatin the predicted category of the system

+Report document conatin line by line code explanations of the st1.py